node-modules/mochawesome/README.md

 Since `mocha@8` test files can be run in parallel using the `--parallel` flag.
 In order for mochawesome to work properly it needs to be registered as a hook.

-`mocha tests --reporter mochawesome --require mochawesome/register`
+`mocha tests --reporter mochawesome-with-mocha --require mochawesome-with-mocha/register`

 ### Output